tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

 Configuration
 ~~~~~~~~~~~~~

-Once you have the CAF files you need to associate them with a document type in Odoo,
+Once you have the CAF files you need to associate them with a document type in CoquiAPPs,
 in order to add a CAF, just follow these steps:

 1. Access to :menuselection:`Accounting --> Settings --> CAF`